webtorrent/webtorrent/docs/api.md

 ## `torrent.on('noPeers', function (announceType) {})`

-Emitted every 30 seconds when no peers have been found. `announceType` is either `'tracker'`, `'dht'`, `'lsd'`, or `'ut_pex'` depending on which announce occurred to trigger this event.
+Emitted every couple of seconds when no peers have been found. `announceType` is either `'tracker'`, `'dht'`, `'lsd'`, or `'ut_pex'` depending on which announce occurred to trigger this event.
 Note that if you're attempting to discover peers from a tracker, a DHT, a LSD, and PEX you'll see this event separately for each.

 # File API